wp-plugins/the-welcomizer/readme.txt

 * Added `Copy` action and action label.
 * Ordered the list by `Delay` and by `Element Id`.
-* Layout adjustements and fixes.
+* Layout adjustments and fixes.

 = 1.3.5.5 =